-The purpose of this Actuarial Funding Policy is to record the funding objectives and policy set by the Board of Trustees (Board) for the North Dakota Teachers' Fund for Retirement (TFFR).
+The purpose of this Actuarial Funding Policy is to record the funding objectives and policy set by the Board of Trustees (Board) for TFFR.
 Effective with the July 1, 2013, actuarial valuation, the Board establishes this Actuarial Funding Policy to help ensure the systematic funding of future benefit payments for members of TFFR.
 The contributions made to TFFR are set by statute.
 These statutory contributions will be compared to the contributions determined under the funding policy in order to assess the appropriateness of the statutory contributions.
 Based upon this comparison, the Board will decide what action to take, if any.
-The employer contribution determined under the funding policy is called the actuarially determined employer contribution (ADEC).
+The business partner contribution determined under the funding policy is called the actuarially determined business partner contribution (ADEC).
 In addition, this document records certain guidelines established by the Board to assist in administering TFFR in a consistent and efficient manner.